Measuring Competency, Not Performance: Item-Aware Evaluation Across Medical Benchmarks: MedIRT Framework

-Medical training evaluates knowledge domain by domain (e.g., Cardiology, Pharmacology), and our framework mirrors this structure \citep{Downing2003, Holmboe2018}.
-To operationalize this, we modeled each of the 11 USMLE-aligned topics independently using unidimensional 2PL models, producing ability scores $\theta_{m,t}$ that are directly interpretable for diagnosing model strengths and weaknesses in specific subject areas.
+Medical competency is inherently multidimensional—clinical training and credentialing evaluate knowledge domain by domain \citep{Downing2003, Holmboe2018}.
+Our framework mirrors this structure: modeling each of the 11 USMLE-aligned topics independently with unidimensional 2PL models produces ability scores $\theta_{m,t}$ that are directly interpretable for diagnosing per-topic strengths and weaknesses.

-Our choice of topic-level unidimensional models provided the optimal balance of statistical rigor and practical utility for this study.
-While a single multidimensional model is theoretically appealing, attempts to fit one to our dataset (N=80 models, 1,100 items) resulted in estimation instability, a known challenge with highly correlated dimensions and potential local item dependencies \citep{Reckase1997, Yen1984}.
-Conversely, forcing a simple unidimensional model across all topics risks creating biased, composite estimates of ability \citep{Reckase1979}.
-By modeling each of the 11 medical domains independently, we achieved stable, reliable results and generated the interpretable, topic-specific diagnostics essential for high-stakes evaluation.
+This design also reflects a practical constraint.
+While a single multidimensional IRT model spanning all topics is theoretically appealing, attempts to fit one to our dataset ($N=71$ models, 1,100 items) resulted in estimation instability—a known challenge when dimensions are highly correlated and local item dependencies are present \citep{Reckase1997, Yen1984}.
+Conversely, forcing a single unidimensional model across all topics risks creating biased composite estimates \citep{Reckase1979}.
+Topic-level modeling achieves the optimal balance of statistical reliability and clinical interpretability.